kitloong/laravel-migrations-generator/README.md

 ### Squash migrations

 By default, Generator will generate multiple migration files for each table.

-You can squash all migrations into single file with `--squash`.
+You can squash all migrations into a single file with:

 ```bash
 php artisan migrate:generate --squash